-D. Conduction of Election and Tabulation
+D. Voting and Tabulation

-- 1. The order in which names appear on the ballot shall be randomly selected. - 2.
-Tabulation of the results of voting shall be as follows: - a.
-The President, Executive Vice President, and other Undesignated-at-Large representatives will be elected by a single transferable voting system according to the Article IV, Section 2 of the Charter of the Student Assembly.
-Voters may rank all candidates on the ballot for each of these races. - b.
-All other representatives shall be elected by a plurality voting system.
-Voters will cast one vote per available seat, (e.g. if three Arts and Sciences representatives are to be elected, the voter will vote for three candidates). - 3.
-The Office of the Assemblies will post preliminary results for unchallenged races by 4:30 p.m. on the day following the election.
-Preliminary results for challenged races will be posted after the Elections Committee has ruled on those challenges. - 4.
-The Elections Committee will not have access to the preliminary results prior to and during challenge deliberations.
-The Office of Assemblies will release election results from the challenged races after the Elections Committee has validated the election results. - 5.
-The official announcement of results shall be at the next Student Assembly meeting following the validation of the election results by the Elections Committee. - 6.
-A printout of election results for qualified candidates shall be available in the Office of the Assemblies, 109 Day Hall, for one year following the election.
+- 1. The order in which names appear on the ballot shall be randomly selected - 2.
+Uncontested candidates will not be listed for a vote on the ballot and will be deemed victorious pending the resolution of challenges - 3.
+Results for challenged races will be posted after the Elections Committee has ruled on those challenges - 4.
+The Elections Committee will not have access to the results prior to and during challenge deliberations.
+The Office of Assemblies will release election results after the Elections Committee has validated the election results. - 5.
+A printout of election results for qualifying candidates shall be available in the Office of the Assemblies, 109 Day Hall, for one year following the election.
 Disqualified candidates will not have their vote tallies made available.